marcin212/docker-solder/readme.md

 This container makes only the most minimal options available to ensure easier setup.

 ## Environment variables
-The main variables to be conserned about are the following:
+The main variables to be concerned about are the following:

 |Variable name|Default value|Description|
 |------|-------|------|